Steven-Chan/skygear-server/cmd/skynext/README.md

 This is list may not be the most updated, please see `/cmd/skynext-router/mode/config`.

+To demo using old skygear handler, please configure the skynext server as if skygear-server.

 #### Run the program

 Run `go run main.go`